vishvAsa/AgamaH/amerindian/mAya/popol_vuh.md

 |          h         | j      | Pronounced like the English h, but deeper in the throat.
 Similar to the                                                                                                |

 I have used the modern alphabet in my literal translation and transcription of the Quiché text.
 When pronouncing Maya words, the emphasis is always on the final syllable.
-When pronouncing Nahua words, the emphasis is always on the next to last syllable.
+When pronouncing Nahua words, the emphasis is always on the next to last syllable.+++(5)+++

 Due to the haphazard nature of commas and periods in the _Popol Vuh_ text, I have altered the punctuation to conform with modern usage, but otherwise the grammatical constructions and word order of the original manuscript have not been altered in the literal translation.
 In order to avoid interpretations of spelling with regard to proper names, which in many cases would be little more than a guess, I have left them in their original Parra Latin spelling.
-To maintain consistency in this regard, I have used _Quiché _throughout this book, the spelling found in the original manuscript rather than the modern _K'iche'_.
+To maintain consistency in this regard, I have used _Quiché_ throughout this book, the spelling found in the original manuscript rather than the modern _K'iche'_.